-Soon after this Captain Wood arrived with a company of dragoons and the prisoners were turned over to him.
+Soon after this, Captain Wood arrived with a company of dragoons, and the prisoners were turned over to him.
 Both companies then moved toward the Santa Fe Trail, Wood heading toward Lecompton with the prisoners.
-On the march, the two Browns were treated with great severity, and this, with the false stories of murder, told on his father, caused the younger John’s mind to give way, and at times he was violently insane.
+On the march, the two Browns were treated with great severity, and this, with the false stories of murder told on his father, caused the younger John’s mind to give way, and at times he was violently insane.

 Pate’s company made camp near Hickory Point, on the head of a small branch called Black Jack, five miles southeast of Palmyra, at the head of a ravine on the edge of the prairie a little north of the Santa Fe Trail.
-William Addison Phillips in his Conquest of Kansas described it, “The bottom of the ravine at Black Jack, besides the growing timber, had some deep water-drains or ruts, round which was a thicket; there were several bogs on the spot where the camp was.”
+In his Conquest of Kansas, William Addison Phillips described it: “The bottom of the ravine at Black Jack, besides the growing timber, had some deep water-drains or ruts, round which was a thicket; there were several bogs on the spot where the camp was.”

 Meanwhile, as soon as he heard of the capture of his sons, John Brown was determined to rescue them and watched for the enemy’s camp with the design of attacking it and releasing the prisoners.
 He hunted through the woods of the Marias des Cygnes and Ottawa Creeks.
-On Saturday night, Captain Shore, a free-state man who commanded the Prairie City Company, had been out assisting Brown in reconnoitering for the enemy.
-On Sunday night Shore and his men accompanied by Captain Brown continued the search for the camp but were unsuccessful.
+On Saturday night, Captain Shore, a free-state man who commanded the Prairie City Company, had assisted Brown in reconnoitering for the enemy.
+On Sunday night Shore and his men, accompanied by Captain Brown, continued the search for the camp but were unsuccessful.
 They had returned to Prairie City when two scouts brought the news of Pate’s camp on the Black Jack, some miles away.
 Brown had been accompanied from Osawatomie by about 12 men, including three of his other sons.
 Immediately upon learning of the whereabouts of Pate, Brown, and Shore, with about 20 men, moved toward Black Jack in the pre-dawn hours of June 2, 1856.

-On arriving within a mile of the camp, they dismounted, left the horses in charge of two men and dispatched two messengers for help — one to Palmyra and another to Captain Abbott’s company some eight miles distant on the Wakarusa.
+On arriving within a mile of the camp, they dismounted, left the horses in charge of two men, and dispatched two messengers for help — one to Palmyra and another to Captain Abbott’s company some eight miles distant on the Wakarusa.
 The remainder of the party divided, each captain commanding his own men marched toward the enemy.
 There were about 50 men under Pate’s command.
 They had formed a kind of breastwork by placing four wagons in a line several rods out on the prairie from the edge of the ravine and had pitched a tent behind the wagons.
 This was the condition of the camp at about 6 o’clock that morning when the alarm was given that the free-state men were coming.

 Pate drew up his men behind the temporary breastworks.
-His position was a strong one, as it afforded shelter for his men, and except by coming up the ravine from the direction of Hickory Point, had to be approached over open prairie.
-When they ascertained the enemy’s position, Brown directed Shore to go the left and get into the ravine below them, while Brown was to go into the upper part of the ravine, the bottom of which was covered with long grass.
+His position was a strong one, as it afforded shelter for his men, and except by coming up the ravine from the direction of Hickory Point, he had to be approached over an open prairie.
+When they ascertained the enemy’s position, Brown directed Shore to go left and get into the ravine below them, while Brown was to go into the upper part of the ravine, the bottom of which was covered with long grass.

-The Battle of Black Jack was the first armed conflict between proslavery and antislavery forces in the United States, with some even considering it as the first true battle of the Civil War, even though the “official” event that is cited as the beginning of the war is the attack on Fort Sumter in Charleston, South Carolina, by Confederate troops on April 12, 1861.
+The Battle of Black Jack was the first armed conflict between proslavery and antislavery forces in the United States, with some even considering it the first true battle of the Civil War, even though the “official” event that is cited as the beginning of the war is the attack on Fort Sumter in Charleston, South Carolina, by Confederate troops on April 12, 1861.
 It would bring more division to a nation already divided over the slavery issue and would bring John Brown to the attention of the nation with his call for armed insurrection to end slavery.

 Blackmar, William; Kansas: A Cyclopedia of State History, Standard Publishing Co., Chicago, IL,1912.